dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 After a *`LinkageAttribute`* and/or a `ref`, exactly one of the *`TypeSuffixes`* must start with `function` or `delegate`.
-Expressing this in the grammar is possible, but makes it harder to understand with little benefit, as such a provision can be expected.
+Expressing this formally in the grammar is possible, but makes it harder to understand with little benefit, as such a provision can be expected.